bdg221/qosf_task/README.md

 U3(-49/31 pi, -23/16 pi, 46/31 pi)
 U3(-pi, 16/11 pi, 4/23 pi)

+## Second Attempt
+The previous results provided by the different optimization functions all included a slight phase angle difference, seen in the IBM Composer screenshots.
+While these are passing the equivalency tests, I still wanted to at least try to address this.
+As I am not sure about manually manipulating the results to remove the phase differences, instead I decided to try to limit the bounds to be between zero and 2pi, instead of -2pi and 2pi.
+Using zero to 2pi should be sufficient because of the period should be 2pi.
+After making this slight change in [parameter_tuning](./parameter_tuning.py), I reran the different optimization functions in [task1.ipynb](./task1.ipynb) and received the following results.

+The attempt using the `trace_overlap_cost` function, was unable to find a successful set of parameters, though it came very close as can be seen by both the fidelity and the [Composer creenshot](./images/Trace_overlap_cost_new.png):
+The best angles found had a fidelity of 0.9999999999999951 were:
+U3(3/2 pi, pi, 2 pi)
+U3(0, 7/4 pi, 0)

+The Frobenius norm cost function successfully found a set of parameters that passed all of the equivalency tests.
+However, the [Composer secreenshot](./images/Frobenius_norm_new.png) still show phase angles that are not all zero like a Toffoli gate.
+Angles successfully found with frobenius_norm in 278.0414409637451 seconds!
+U3(1/2 pi, 0, pi)
+U3(0, 5/12 pi, 4/3 pi)

+The attempt using the trace norm cost function found parameters that were pretty close.
+However, the [Composer screenshot](./images/Trace_norm_new.png) shows a small phase angel still appear.
+The best angles found had a fidelity of 0.9690941253256485 were:
+U3(1/2 pi, 0, pi)
+U3(0, 0, 54/31 pi)

+Finally, the use of the count comparison was again slow and unsuccessful at finding parameters that result appropriate Toffoli decomposition.
+The fidelity was the worst and phase angles were present for the computational base states as seen in the [Composer screenshot](./images/Count_comparison_new.png).
+The best angles found had a fidelity of 0.911865234375 were:
+U3(7/13 pi, 13/12 pi, 0)
+U3(13/7 pi, 11/26 pi, 7/25 pi)

+## Final Thoughts
+It is very interesting that all of the times the parameters were successfully found, there was always a slight phase angle appearing in IBM Composer even though all equivalency tests passed.
+Also, I found it interesting that the `minimize` function consistely found parameters resulting in a high fidelity.
+Also, it was expected that the count comparison would be the most inefficient and least likely to be successful and both expectations proved true.

+# How to Duplicate Results
 To duplicate the results, perform a `git clone` of the repository.
 Navigate to the `qosf_task directory`.
 Make sure that `uv` is installed on the machine and run `uv sync`.
 Open the project in VS Code and open [task1.ipynb](task1.ipynb) selecting the virtual environment, `.venv`, (created during the `uv sync` command) as the Python interpretter.
 At this point, you should be able to run the notebook.